Anxiety

 But know this.
 It does get better.
 You will get through and you will draw on strength you never knew you had.
 And we are here to listen when you need.

 Take Care.
-Kath x
+Kath x3 -

 Hi Carmen, I was diagnosed around same time and surgery and 1/16 chemo over.
 I have downloaded an app for anxiety (it uses hypnosis and cost $4.99).
 It has helped incredibly.
 But may be just a personal thing.
 Reading messages on this site of support and hope have also helped.
 I also talk to the red chemo and thank it for helping me - funny hey!
-My very best wishes and hugs.
+My very best wishes and hugs.1

-Sorry meant CatNev
+Sorry meant CatNev0

 Hi Catnev, I, like Lmc1310, also downloaded an app for my phone to try and help me sleep but mine is rain sounds as I find them very relaxing.
 You could also try doing some yoga as I was recommended to do many years ago to stop stress - I was internalising stress to the extent I would vomit.
 Dr recommended yoga - I did it and I have never vomited from stress or anxiety again.
 It incorporates breathing exercises and using tension and release of muscles to help calm and relax you amongst other exercises.
 Very beneficial.
 Hope you find something that helps.
-Xx Cath
+Xx Cath2

 Thank you for your messages and support

-Hi @CatNev, if you're ever looking for your old discussions and comments, you can find them from your profile
+Hi @CatNev, if you're ever looking for your old discussions and comments, you can find them from your profile.

 I also suffered a lot of anxiety during chemo.
 I have wondered if the drugs we are given are part of the cause of the anxiety.